 Beyond the endless shuffleboard and all-you-can eat buffets, there’s another reason people book cruise vacations: to drink.
-Booze is the No. 1 cash cow on most major cruise lines, accounting for roughly a third of all onboard revenue.
+Booze is the number one cash cow on most major cruise lines, accounting for roughly one third of all onboard revenue.
 That’s more than food, shopping and entertainment.

-And what can we attribute to our sudden thirst on the high seas?
+And to what can be attributed our sudden thirst on the high seas?
 Over the past few years, cruise companies have doubled down on their beverage programs, including drink-making classes, locavore wine lists and celebrity bartenders.
 Say goodbye to the days of the watered-down deckside Piña Colada and hello to the glorious future of big-boat drinking.
 These are five trends pushing the cruise business into the booze business.

 Cocktail Menus Tell a Story

 Princess Cruises and master bartender Rob Floyd recently unveiled a new drink menu mirroring the destinations of its 17 ships.
-It includes 20 high-end and exotic spirits and drinks like the Mayan Heat, a Margarita with muddled jalapeño; and the Italian Sunset, made with gin, Aperol, lemon and Angostura bitters.
+It includes 20 drinks such as the Mayan Heat, a Margarita with muddled jalapeño; and the Italian Sunset, made with gin, Aperol, lemon and Angostura bitters.
 “While our guests will always love umbrella drinks, they’re also expecting a wider, more modern selection of beverages that reflect the global palate,” says Bob Midyette, the director of guest beverage operations.

 New Ships Stack the Deck